 Waiting is hard for young children who spent infancy being picked up, fed, and entertained.
 But it’s also inevitable.
 Around toddlerhood — really, as soon as they can understand — kids are asked for something altogether new: patience.
 This is tough for kids, but also important.
 Teaching little kids how to wait isn’t just instilling this virtue of patience in them; it shapes the kind of adults they’ll become.

 Children need to learn to wait for many things, and for many reasons.
 They’re asked to wait their turn to play with a toy.
 They’re challenged to hold their pee while other kids finish using the toilet.
 And they’re expected to wait to cross the road so they don’t get run over by a car.
 That last one is perhaps the biggest lesson parents need to impart: waiting in order to remain safe.
-To young children, the concepts of danger and potential death are abstract, and a parent needs to find ways to illustrate the importance of waiting at a crosswalk or other dangerous situation in a way the child can understand.
+To young children, the concepts of danger is abstract, and a parent needs to find ways to illustrate the importance of waiting at a crosswalk or other dangerous situation in a way the child can understand.

 Teaching Toddlers to Wait is Important for Their Safety